DissectMalware/XLMMacroDeobfuscator/README.md

 python  XLMMacroDeobfuscator.py --file document.xlsm
 ```

-* This code is heavyly under development.
+* This code is heavily under development.
 Expect to see radical changes in the code.